balajeerc/pomodoro-intrusive/README.md

 ![Sgt.
 Pomodoro](sgt_pomodoro.png)

-pomodoro-intrusive is a utility that enforces the pomodoro discipline rather forcefully: by locking up your screen!
+pomodoro-intrusive is a cross-platform utility that enforces the pomodoro discipline rather forcefully: by locking up your screen!
-Currently, it's only available for Linux and those of them with `gnome-screensaver-command` installed and functional.
+Currently, it is available for Linux, OSX and Windows.

 - [Overview](#overview)
 - [Motivation](#motivation)